23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Sip 4 cups of green tea a day

-Shutterstock 1197367852
+shutterstock 1197367852

 In a study on mice, Case Western Reserve University researchers gave one group the equivalent of four cups of green tea a day and the other group the same amount of plain water.
 Then they gave all mice a substance to induce RA.
 The tea-drinking mice were far less likely to develop arthritis than the mice that drank water.
 Other research has found tea’s polyphenol antioxidants were anti-inflammatory, improved arthritis-related immune responses, and significantly reduced cartilage damage.